If you have a question not answered below, please feel free to contact me, I’ll be very happy to answer your questions.

 Location

-Free client parking is available in the car park of the Primary Care Centre.
-There is plenty of parking, including a convenient drop-off zone and dedicated parking for blue disc holders outside the entrance.
+Free client parking is available in the monitored car park to the right of the building as you face it, including two dedicated spaces for blue disc holders outside the entrance.

 Parking is entirely at your own risk and consequence.

-The massage table is height-adjustable for ease of getting on and off it.
+The treatment table is height-adjustable for ease of getting on and off it.

 Treatment